-I am Chairman of the Texas State University CIM Patrons’ Foundation.
+I am a Patron board member for the Texas State University CIM Patrons’ Foundation.
 I have been involved with the TSU program since the initial discussion pertaining to possible expansion.
 Prior to moving back to Texas, I was a civil engineering professor at the University of Tennessee and was somewhat familiar with the CIM program at MTSU.
 The idea for a CIM program in Texas originated from a Texas Aggregates and Concrete Association board meeting discussion.
 With knowledge of the high level of industry and university enthusiasm regarding a TSU CIM program and my familiarity with the Middle Tennessee program, I viewed the possible expansion as a great opportunity for our industry.

 Why have you and your company made the commitment to the CIM program?
 What benefits do you think it will bring to your company?

 Ingram Ready Mix, Inc. is of the opinion that the CIM program is the leader in management education for the concrete industry.
 We recognize that this is the first four-year degree program that is solely dedicated to educating the workforce for the entire concrete construction industry.
 The CIM program provides a talent recruiting pool for our company that previously did not exist.